Public Engagement & Foresight

 Long-term implications and foresight

 Our work focuses on finding ways to design and embed responsible research practices into EBRAINS.
 A key objective is to develop ´foresight´, which is the practice of looking ahead, to envision potential future developments and changes.
-FT provides HBP with such foresight and perspectives on short and long-term ethical and societal issues that may form roadblocks for the HBP and EBRAINS.
-FT is developing a toolkit for EBRAINS to support RRI in practice, which is anticipatory and reflective by design, while also being easy for researchers to pick up – why HBP researchers from across the project are involved in its design through concluded and upcoming workshops.
+The foresight activities cover both the short and long-term ethical and societal issues that may form roadblocks for the Human Brain Project and EBRAINS.
+We are developing a toolkit for EBRAINS to support responsible research and innovation in practice.
+This approach is both anticipatory and reflective by design.
+The toolkit makes approaches accessible and easy for researchers to use. use Researchers across the project are involved in the design of this toolkit through a series of workshops.
 The intention of this toolkit is to provide the best possible framework for foresight through public engagement activities.
-The toolkit enhances preparedness for possible ethical concerns and empowers HBP researchers and stakeholders to reflect on their work, their role in their work, and the work’s justification and broader implications.
+The toolkit enhances preparedness for possible ethical concerns and empowers researchers and stakeholders to reflect on their work, their role in their work, and the work’s justification and broader implications.

-The FT is also leading the task on Inclusive Community Building, which is creating the foundation for a growing and self-sustaining community around the EBRAINS research infrastructure.
-The goal of community building is to create increase societal benefit, by ensuring that a broad range of stakeholders are engaged in the infrastructure, its development and the research being conducted.
+Another important building block in the groundwork for the EBRAINS infrastructure is Inclusive Community Building: creating the foundation for a growing and self-sustaining community around the EBRAINS research infrastructure.
+The goal of community building is to create increase societal benefit, ensuring that a broad range of stakeholders are engaged in the infrastructure, its development and research.

-This work will ensure that a community is created across the scientific disciplines represented in the HBP, and will be comprised both of members that are using the scientific tools and data of EBRAINS and of a wider circle of relevant stakeholders, e.g., industry partners, clinicians, patient associations, relevant networks, and fonds, etc. Amongst other things, this will allow for novel collaborations and support end-user directed research.
+The community will be built across the scientific disciplines represented in the Human Brain Project, including both users of the scientific tools and data of EBRAINS, and of a wider circle of relevant stakeholders, for example industry partners, clinicians, patient

 Arnold Nielsens Boulevard 68E,